daniwasonline/miniboard/README.md

 ## How can I use Miniboard?
 **At the moment, Miniboard does not have a standalone binary, but these will be made soon.**

+**Another note: This program was developed for a 1920\*1080* (1080p) screen, and was coded with a 1050p monitor**.
+Screens that have a higher or lower resolution do not have guaranteed scaling & positioning.

 You can download, configure, and run this in just a few steps.

 #### Requirements